saibotsivad/aws-sig-v4-test-suite/README.md

 * `sts: String` - The `.sts` file contents.
 * `request: Object` - The `.req` file parsed as an HTTP request, without modification, which contains:
 	* `request.method: String` - The method name.
-	* `request.uri: String` - The full path and query parameters.
+	* `request.uri: String` - The full path and query parameters, from the AWS test.
+	* `request.query: String` - The query portion of the URI, without the leading `?` character.
+	* `request.path: String` - The path portion of the URI, without URI encoding.
 	* `request.headers: String` - A case-sensitive map of header key-values.
 	* `request.body: String` - The body contents.